appelmar/gdalcubes_cpp/doc/docs/concepts.md

 all have the same size in space and time with regard to a defined spatial reference system.
 Data cubes are different from image collections.
 Image collections are irregular in time, may contain gaps, and do not have a globally valid projection.

 To create data cubes from image collections, we define a _data cube view_ (or simply _view_).
-Data cube views convert an image collection to a data cube by defining the basic shape of the cube, i.e. how we look at the data.
-It includes
+Data cube views convert an image collection to a data cube by defining the basic shape of the cube, i.e. how we look at the data from an image collection.
+The data cube view includes

 - the spatiotemporal extent,
-- the spatial reference / map projection,
+- the spatial reference system / map projection,
 - the spatiotemporal resolution either by number of or by the size of cells,
 - a resampling algorithm used in [`gdalwarp`](https://www.gdal.org/gdalwarp.html), and
 - an aggregation algorithm that combines values of several images if they are located in the same cell of the target cube